Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 If you are attending the festival with children, they have multiple play areas, including the swing set and a large grassy area with games in front of the church.
 We also spotted face painting.

-Fans of fall candles and the Asheville breweries, we bought delicious-smelling soy candles with local beer can designs from Blaze on Creations.
+We most enjoy the vendors, including wineries like Ariousius, who offer wine tastings.
+For fans of fall candles and the Asheville breweries, we buy delicious-smelling soy candles with local beer can designs from Blaze on Creations.
 The owner, Michele, collaborates with the local breweries.

 Pros & Cons Of Attending